IPGP/git_class/exercises.md

 11. Try out the command `git diff`.
 What do you see?
 12. Use `git log` to get the name of the first commit
 13. Go back to the first version using `git checkout <commit name>`
 14. check that you are seeing the first commit.
-Then go back to the latest commit using `git checkout HEAD`.
+Then go back to the latest commit using `git checkout master`.
 15. (for the adventorous: use `git reset --hard <commit name>` to return the `HEAD` to the first commit.
 Why should this be avoided if possible?)
 16. use `git rm` to remove the 3 text files